Do Go On - 127 - Escape From Colditz Castle

 There you go.

-A castle or some description has been on the site for nearly 1,000 years.
-And since
+A castle of some description has been on the site for nearly 1,000 years.

-were temporarily stored, a mental institution, and a place for people suffering from tuberculosis.
+A mental institution and a place for people suffering from tuberculosis.

 What a versatile house.